Ziggeo/ziggeo-wordpress-plugin/readme.txt

 = Global Defaults =
 8. Your old setup is now used as fallback

+= Editing Post =
+9. TinyMCE button

-9. //@todo - maybe we could add segments =general tab=, =templates tab=, etc and then screenshots..
+10. //@todo - maybe we could add segments =general tab=, =templates tab=, etc and then screenshots..

 == Upgrade notice ==

 = 1.11 =
 * Templates are now available in Ziggeo plugin

 == Changelog ==